Kochi Assembly constituency

-Kochi State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Ernakulam Lok Sabha constituency.
+Kochi State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Ernakulam Lok Sabha constituency.
 As of the 2016 assembly elections, the current MLA is Maxi of CPI(M).

-Local self governed segments
+Local self-governed segments

-Kochi Niyama Sabha constituency is composed of the following 20 wards of the Kochi Municipal Corporation (Fort Kochi zone and Mattancherry zone), and 2 Gram Panchayats in Kochi Taluk:
+Kochi Assembly constituency is composed of the following 20 wards of the Kochi Municipal Corporation (Fort Kochi zone and Mattancherry zone), and two Gram Panchayats in Kochi taluk: